-In the last decade, there has been a downward trend in rental vacancy rates, decreasing from approximately 40 percent in 2009 to just over 26 percent in 2017, reflecting the increasing demand for rental units.
-This scarcity could partially explain the rapidly increasing rental rates.
-In addition, a 2016 survey revealed that developers are building fewer and fewer affordable rental units and shifting their attention to building more expensive units.
+In the last decade, there has been a downward trend in rental vacancy rates, decreasing from approximately 40 percent in 2009 to just under 25 percent in 2019, reflecting the increasing demand for rental units.
+This scarcity could partially explain the rapidly increasing rental costs.
+The average monthly apartment rent has been steadily rising over the past few years.